 In the world of technology and inventions, mobile phones play an important role in human civilization.
 But, excessive use of it may bring severe problems.
 Hence, it is important to reduce the harmful effects of this device.

-Impact on Children
+Smartphones are a Necessary Evil – Impact on Children

 Excessive usage of the phone also has its harm to children like:

 Their nervous system, which is developing, makes them more vulnerable to this ‘carcinogen.’
 In a 2008 study, children who used their cell phones experienced more disruption in sleep.
 They suffer from restlessness and fatigue more than those with limited mobile phone usage.
 Excessive screen time can result in digital eye strain, including burning, itchy, or tired eyes.

-Impact on Academics and Hobbies: Children, just like the teens, are also addicted to cell phones.
+2) Impact on Academics and Hobbies: Children, just like the teens, are also addicted to cell phones.
 They play games, chat, watch movies, and talk to their friends on their mobile phones all the time.
 The effect of the smartphone on children’s academics can be quite noticeable.

-Inappropriate Usage of the Internet: Use of cell phones can lead children to engage in inappropriate behaviors.
+3) Inappropriate Usage of the Internet: The use of cell phones can lead children to engage in inappropriate behaviors.
 They can quickly check sites that show harmful and vulgar content.
 This can result in exposing the child to illegal things.

-Aggressive Behaviour due to Effects of Smartphones on Family: As mobile phones keep the brain continuously busy without any rest, kids tend to become more annoying.
+4) Aggressive Behaviour due to Effects of Smartphones on Family: As mobile phones keep the brain continuously busy without any rest, kids tend to become more annoying.
 They become more violent and often irritated, even in normal discussions.
 This impacts their social life.

 What can be done by parents to minimize the risk?

-Mobile phones allow parents and children to manage problems like the missing school buses, forgetting sports bags, etc. with ease.
+Mobile phones allow parents and children to manage problems like missing school buses, forgetting sports bags, etc. with ease.
 About 79 percent of children aged between 7 to 11 years possess a mobile phone.

 So, the best advice is to keep a check on the duration of cellphone usage by children.
 If your child insists on using a mobile, or you feel they need one, encourage them to:

-Always use the speakerphone or keep the phone away from your head when you speak.
+✅ Always use the speakerphone or keep the phone away from your head when you speak.

-Do not let children carry their cell phones to their schools.
+✅ Do not let children carry their cell phones to their schools.

-Do not leave the mobile phones in your children’s bedroom at night.
+✅ Do not leave the mobile phones in your children’s bedroom at night.

 ✅ Manage screen time for your children and prevent them from smartphone addiction.

-So, smartphones no matter how important also carries immense risk to our health (both adults and children).
+So, smartphones no matter how important also carries an immense risk to our health (both adults and children).
 Nothing in excess is good for us.
 With great technologies come great risks.
-Hence, we should use mobile phones too responsibly and don’t get addicted towards them.
+Hence, we should use mobile phones too responsibly and don’t get addicted to them.
 If we act responsibly then smartphones will not be a necessity and not a necessary evil!